enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

   val annprec = mode.getAnnotatorPrecision()

-In our implementation, we use 2 parameters for controlling the algorithm execution, the maximum number of EM iterations and the threshold for the likelihood change.
-The execution will stop if the it has reach the established iterations or if the change in likelihood is less than the threshold.
-You do not need to provided these parameters, as they have default values.
+In the implementation, two parameters are used for controlling the algorithm execution, the maximum number of EM iterations and the threshold for the likelihood change.
+The execution stops if the number of iterations reaches the established maximum or if the change in likelihood is less than the threshold.
+You do not need to provide these parameters, as they have default values.

-One executed, the model will provide us with an estimation of the ground truth, taking into account the annotations and the quality of each annotator.
-We can access this information as shown on the example.
+One executed, the model provides an estimation of the ground truth, and an estimation of the quality of each annotator, in the form of a confusion matrix.
+This information can be obtained as shown on the example.
-Concretely, the provided annotator precision is a three dimensional array with, first dimension representing the annotator and the second and third, the confusion matrix for the annotator.

 GLAD
 -------

 The GLAD algorithm is interesting as it provides both annotator accuracies and example difficulties obtained solely from the annotations.
-Here is an example of how to use it:
+An example of how to use it can be found below.

 .. code-block:: scala